gatsbyjs/gatsby/docs/docs/node-creation.md

 }
 ```

 An important note here is that we do not store a distinct collection of each type of child.
 Rather we store a single collection that they're all packed into.
+This has some implications on [child field inference](/docs/schema-gql-type/#child-fields-creation) in the Schema Generation phase.

 ### Explicitly recording a parent/child relationship